How do you rate Greenwich Village?

-Brooklyn's trendiest neighborhood transformed from industrial warehouse district to hipster capital, featuring converted lofts, waterfront parks, and Bedford Avenue's boutique corridor.
+Brooklyn's trendiest neighborhood, Williamsburg transformed from an industrial warehouse district into a hipster capital.
+It features converted lofts, waterfront parks, and Bedford Avenue's boutique corridor.
 Residents easily commute to Manhattan via the L train while working in local tech startups, creative industries, and artisanal businesses.
-The neighborhood includes Smorgasburg food market, music venues, craft breweries, vintage shops, and East River State Park with classic Manhattan views.
-Williamsburg captivates young professionals, artists, and trendsetters with its thriving nightlife, farm-to-table dining, vibrant street art, and electric youthful energy.
+The neighborhood includes Smorgasburg food market, vintage shops, and Marsha P. Johnson State Park with classic Manhattan views.
+Williamsburg captivates young professionals, artists, and trendsetters with its thriving nightlife and electric youthful energy.

 $3,938